-The consolidated financial statements have been prepared on a historical cost basis, except for securities at FVPL and AFS investments that have been measured at fair value.
+The consolidated financial statements have been prepared on a historical cost basis, except for securities at fair value through profit or loss (FVPL) and available-for-sale (AFS) investments that have been measured at fair value.
 The consolidated financial statements are presented in Philippine pesos (Peso), which is the Company's functional and presentation currency.
 Amounts are presented to the nearest Peso unless otherwise stated.